semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ## 2.4 Calculating commit ranges

-To understand what blocks will run, we must recognize how `change_in` calculates the changed files in recent commits.
+To understand what blocks will run each time, we must examine how `change_in` calculates the changed files in recent commits.
 The commit range varies depending on if you’re working on `main/master` or a topic branch.

 For the main branch, Semaphore compares the changes in all the commits for the push, then skips the `change_in` blocks that do not have at least one match.